 22.1.
-A student may seek a review of a credit decision by the College or School (or Centre, at a campus outside Australia) by the process set out in the admission and credit process manual for the relevant RMIT institution, or may appeal the decision to:
+A student may seek a review of a credit decision by the College or School (or Centre, at a campus outside Australia) by the process set out in the admission and credit process manual for the relevant RMIT institution.
+If the student is dissatisfied with the outcome of the review and they meet the grounds specified at 22.3 below, they may appeal the decision to:

 22.1.1. the College Appeals Committee, for programs offered at Australian campus or with partner institutions, or

 22.1.2. the Campus Appeals Committee, for programs offered at a campus outside Australia.

 22.2.
 The student must appeal a credit decision within 20 working days of the date on which the notification of the credit decision was sent to the student.